Teaching

 Baumeister as Instructor

-In his ca. 40-year artistic career, Willi Baumeister was called twice to an art academy.
+In his nearly 40-year artistic career, Willi Baumeister was called twice to teach at an art academy.
 Even so, the content and accompanying circumstances of both teaching assignments could not have been more different.

 Willi Baumeister 1950/ ab-f-001-145

 I cordially congratulate you on Frankfurt.
-It is even of special personal satisfaction for me since I intensely promoted you for other places, but never broke through.
+It is even with special personal satisfaction for me since I intensely promoted you for other positions, but never got through.
 I very much regret that we will lose you in Stuttgart.
-Teaching is also not vain bliss.
+Also, teaching is no unfettered bliss.

 Willi Baumeister/ ab-f-002-030